- Research & Extension

 The Department of Fisheries and Wildlife is part of the College of Agricultural Sciences (CAS) at Oregon State University.
 Advising in CAS is decentralized; each department is responsible for advising its own students.
 The CAS Head Advisor acts as a liaison to OSU administrators for the CAS department advising teams and regularly meets with CAS departmental head advisors.
-The Fisheries and Wildlife advising team follows the Academic Advising vision, mission and values set by Oregon State University.
+The Fisheries and Wildlife advising team follows the Academic Advising vision, mission, and values set by Oregon State University.

-Depending on the class level and campus at entry to the program, students receive a customized advising experience.
+Depending on the class level and campus, upon entry to the program, students receive a customized advising experience.
 Corvallis campus freshman and Ecampus students are advised by a member of the advising team.
 The Department's advising team includes the Head Advisor, Ecampus Academic Advisors, and two Internship Coordinators.
 Corvallis campus sophomore, junior, senior, and post baccalaureate students are advised by a member of a select group of teaching faculty and instructors (listed below).

 Graduate students follow different advising models by degree.
-For more information on the available degrees and who to contact please visit their respective webpages (links below) or email: email@example.com
+For more information on the available degrees and who to contact please visit their respective web pages (links below) or email: email@example.com

 The First Year Experience (FYE) undergraduate program at OSU is for Corvallis campus freshman.
 The students are assigned to an Academic Advisor during START.
 The FYE program is designed to support students in their transition to college life and academics.
-Students meet with their advisor twice a term to discuss important information about degree planning, academic success issues, and obtain their registration PINs.
+Students meet with their advisor twice a term to discuss important information about degree planning, academic success issues and obtain their registration PINs.
 At the end of their first year, students are reassigned to one of the teaching faculty or instructors based on their career interests.

 New Corvallis undergraduate students (excluding Post-Baccalaureate students) must attend a START session in order to receive their first registration PIN.